sempernow/refpages/REFs/Win11.md

 @ "Control Panel\Network and Internet\Network Connections"

 - Properties : UNCHECK (Disable) IPv6
-    - At both the physical and virtual adapters connected to the gateway.
+    - At adapter(s) bound to gateway,
+      else DNS latency is some 10x greater.

 ## Install